Is Soap an acid or base or neutral?

 - Stronger/weaker acid + Stronger/weaker base forms a neutral aqueous solution due to the presence of the same number of OH– and H+ in the solution.
 (H+ = OH–)

 So, Why the Soap solution is not acidic or neutral in nature?
-As Soap is a salt of a weak acid and strong base, so, its ions undergo hydrolysis to yield more OH– ions as compare to H+ ions.
+As Soap is a salt of a weak acid and strong base, so, its ions undergo hydrolysis to yield more OH– ions as compared to H+ ions.

 When Soap(RCOONa) is dissolved in water, it dissociates into two ions RCOO– and Na+